CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial3B_Geocoding.md

 **END TROUBLESHOOTING**

-Finally, add **both** of the Newspapers layers you just created using the `Delimited Text Layer` button, and make the following selections:
+Finally, add **both** of the Newspapers layers you just created using the `Add Data Source Manager` button, and make the following selections:
 - csv
 - No geometry (attribute only table)